javascript-tutorial/en.javascript.info/1-js/11-async/08-async-await/article.md

 f().then(alert); // 1
 ```

-So, `async` ensures that the function returns a promise and wraps non-promises in it.
+So, `async` ensures that the function returns a promise, and wraps non-promises in it.
 Simple enough, right?
 But not only that.
 There's another keyword, `await`, that works only inside `async` functions, and it's pretty cool.

 ## Await